 - determines the effectiveness of Middlebury's AOD program and implements changes, if needed and - 2. ensures consistent sanction enforcement for violations of Middlebury's Alcohol and Other Drugs Policy.

-The Biennial Review and accompanying materials are maintained in the Dean of Students Office.
+The Biennial Review and accompanying materials are maintained in the office of the Chief Risk Officer and available by request.

 Weapons Policy

 Middlebury College Weapons Policy